 What Causes Poor Circulation?

-Circulation issues are usually related to an underlying health condition.
-Some of the most common illnesses that affect circulation include:
+Although poor circulation isn’t necessarily a health condition, poor blood circulation issues are usually related to an underlying health condition.
+Some of the most common causes of poor circulation include:

 Venous Insufficiency occurs when veins become damaged and are unable to circulate blood throughout the body effectively.

 Peripheral Artery Disease and Atherosclerosis

 This is when blood vessels and arteries are narrowed down and, in turn, prevent blood from flowing to the extremities.